parjapat22/OmniFood/ReadMe2.md

 ## Known Issues

+### Form Submission

 This project is focused on front-end and responsiveness of the website.
-Therefore, form submission is out of scope.
+Therefore, form submission is out of scope.\
+It will be fixed soon.

+### Active Menu

+Active menu is not highlighted in the navigation bar.\
+It will be fixed soon.

 ## Project Type